 Type-Token Ratio = No. of Different Words / Total No. of Words

 The higher the TTR number, the better, because your clients will perceive messages with a bigger TTR to be more interesting.
 And, as a result, they will assess them more favorably.

-However, make sure you’re only sticking to using simple words, instead of the more fancier words that might confuse your clients.
+However, make sure you’re only sticking to using simple words to describe food on a menu, instead of fancier words that might confuse your clients.
 And can do more harm than good.

 Oh and by the way, here’s the best way you can determine whether your menu writing is easy to understand or not: read it to a 7-year old.
 Or at least put yourself in the shoes of a 7-year-old.
 I’m not kidding.

 Some of the biggest copywriters in history use the same method.
 Because that is honestly the easiest way to make sure that everyone finds your menu irresistible.
 So all in all, use different, yet simple words to best describe your dishes.

 You might also like: How to Promote New Menu Items Without Breaking the Bank

 To get you started, consider using the following list of Persuasive Language Tips to temp your client.
 We’ve done all the hard work for you.
 All you have to do is use the words in the list to drive more sales.
 Simple as that.